justusc/deferral/README.md

 Deferral is a modern C++ library that provides a scope-exit API, inspired by the `defer` statement found in languages like [Go](https://go.dev/blog/defer-panic-and-recover) and [Swift](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/statements/#Defer-Statement), as well as [ScopeGurad](https://youtu.be/WjTrfoiB0MQ) and [`scope_exit` TR v3](https://cplusplus.github.io/fundamentals-ts/v3.html#scopeguard).
 It enables developers to ensure that specific blocks of code are executed when the current scope ends, either successfully or due to an error, enhancing the management of resource cleanup and exception safety.

 While there are numerous implementations already available, Deferral aims to include many of the unique features from other scope guard packages.
-It also includes a few minor tweeks to the implementation to improve performance.
+It also includes a few minor performance improvements.
 Finally, it provides a `defer` macro to match the syntax of Go and Swift.

-Scope guard / scope exit has been inplemented by many times.
+Scope guard / scope exit has been implemented many times.
 See the links below for various implementations.

  1. [`scope_exit` reference implementation](https://github.com/PeterSommerlad/SC22WG21_Papers/tree/master/workspace/P0052_scope_exit)
  2. [ScopeGuard in Folly](https://github.com/facebook/folly/blob/main/folly/ScopeGuard.h).